BM-Internship-Project/Backend-Team/README.md

 - [Running the Application](#running-the-application)

 ## Features
-- **User registration and login**: Users can sign up and log in securely using email and password.
+- **User Registration and Login**: Users can sign up and log in securely using email and password.
+- **Balance Inquiry**: Users can check their account balance at any time.
 - **Money Transfer**: Users can transfer funds between accounts.
 - **Favorite Recipients**: Add and manage favorite recipients for quick and easy transfers.
 - **Transactions**: View transaction history.